M-Naghizadeh/advancedbioinformatics/About.md

 # ABOUT

-This web page which is hosted on github is dedicated to introduced the tools written in four most important languages for handling biological data.
-We are currently working on it, and its not completed yet. developers who want to contribute can make a pull request.
+Biofasta is a website dedicated to introducing the tools for managing biological data written in the four most common languages.
+We're working on it right now, and it's not finished yet.